alexbilbie/alexbilbie.github.com/_posts/2012-11-15-introducing-mongoqb.md

 ## Unit tests

 To run the unit test suite make sure you have MongoDB installed locally and running with no authentication and on the default port - 27017.
+The library currently has 100% unit test coverage.

 Then run: